GiulianoM/PTC_Heater_Mount/README.md

 * Holes can also be tapped by SCS, but the price goes up a lot. 😬
 * Holes on the ends are for 2020 mounting, M3 3.2mm clearance.
 * Fits right on top of the bed rails for a 2.4 Voron.
-* 5015 Fans so there's 5mm clearance, if you need more room both 5mm and 10mm printed spacers are options.
+* 5015 Fans so there's 5mm clearance, if you use the alternative 5032 fans you will have to add spacers or adjust otherwise.

 ---